Skip to main content

 “So you are bad even at that?”
 Abhaya’s words silenced the hallway as Swadhin burst into laughter and Sharat chased her without giving it a second thought.
 “You little devil.”

 “What are you doing, Abhaya?”
 She rebuked her sister.
-“Where is your manners?”
-Before Abhaya could answer Sharat screeched to a halt in front of her, panting and eyeing Abhaya who hid behind her sister with a gulp.
+“Where are your manners?”
+Before Abhaya could answer, Sharat screeched to a halt in front of her, panting and eyeing Abhaya, who hid behind her sister with a gulp.

 “He was chasing me and trying to scare me.”

-“What… I…” Sharat opened his mouth to speak but before he could form words Kalyani let out a sigh of hopelessness that he had for so long heard from his family and walked away with Abhaya following behind her.
-Sharat walked back to the place where the children had now decided to play Chor Pulish and Swadhin was writing chits for them.
-He stood there wondering why Kalyani’s disappointment in him felt different than the others.
-Why he could not shake off her disappointment as easily as he did with his mother or brothers?
+“What… I…” Sharat opened his mouth to speak, but before he could form words, Kalyani let out a sigh of hopelessness that he had for so long heard from his family and walked away with Abhaya following behind her.
+Sharat walked back to the place where the children had now decided to play Chor Pulish, and Swadhin was writing chits for them.
+He stood there wondering why Kalyani’s disappointment in him felt different from the others.
+Why could he not shake off her disappointment as easily as he did with his mother or brothers?
 Why did he want to explain his side to her?
 Sharat was suddenly irked with Abhaya.
-If not for her nuisance he would not have been framed.
+If not for her nuisance, he would not have been framed.
 He joined the game with the sole intention of beating Abhaya in it.

 “So is our Abhaya.”

 “No, I am not.”
-Sharat and Abhaya stared at each other miffed, while the others teased their competitiveness.
-He watched Kalyani laugh to herself, amused as she stitched something sitting on the widow of the room.
+Sharat and Abhaya stared at each other, miffed, while the others teased their competitiveness.
+He watched Kalyani laugh to herself, amused as she stitched something sitting at the window of the room.
 A smile curved his lips.
 He had never seen her laugh before.

 That winter, when Sharat came back for a week from college, Swadhin was busy preparing for his Matriculation examination.
 Sharat had decided to let his brothers know that he could not do a regular job as they expected him to.
 He would take a year off after graduation to find himself.
 Bimal Da had been absconding.
 The Police were looking for him.
 Sharat was sure he would contact him someday.
 He had met with men who thought alike, discussed the future of the nation and their course of action over and over again and decided to let his father know of his decision once he finished his examinations.
 He was sure his father would not like his choices.
 But then he also did not approve of Shejda’s choices.
 It was impossible to please him.